Anomalous diffusion in convergence to effective ergodicity: Introduction

-Dynamics of cooperation among assembly of independent units has been studied in many different context \cite{wannier45a}, such as model of magnetic material \cite{ising25a, brush67a, baxter82a} or the state of a neuron \cite{hopfield1982}.
-Convergence to ergodicity in this kind of cooperation dynamics is explored recently \cite{suezen2014a} using Thirumalai-Mountain (TM) fluctuation metric \cite{mountain89me, thirumalai1989ergodic} that is adapted for Ising model's total magnetization.
-In this study, we investigate the power-laws emerged from the time evolution of the rate of effective ergodic convergence under the parameters that give rise to strong correlations and anamolous diffusion in covergence.
-Understanding ergodicity for this circumstances is not only interesting due to fundamental importance in statistical mechanics \cite{dorfman99a} and anomalous diffusion in general \cite{metzler2014a}, also for its implications in real world applications, such as understanding disruption in neural networks for dementia \cite{thuraisingham2015a}, realisation of associative memory in a solid-state device \cite{hu2015associative}, nature of economic utility \cite{peters2016evaluating} and optical lattice dynamics \cite{schreiber2015a}.
+Convergence to ergodicity in this kind of cooperative dynamics has been explored and established \cite{suezen2014a} using the Thirumalai-Mountain (TM) fluctuation metric \cite{mountain89me, thirumalai1989ergodic}.
+Consequently, the power laws that emerge from the time evolution of the rate of effective ergodic convergence must be quantified.
+Understanding ergodicity under these circumstances is interesting not only for its fundamental importance in statistical mechanics \cite{dorfman99a} but also for its implications in real-world applications.
+These include understanding disruptions in neural networks for dementia \cite{thuraisingham2015a}, the realization of associative memory in solid-state devices \cite{hu2015associative}, the nature of economic utility \cite{peters2016evaluating}, and optical lattice dynamics \cite{schreiber2015a}.

-The Ising model is introduced in Sec. \ref{sec:is}.
-In Sec. \ref{sec:ee}, the concept of effective ergodicity will be shortly explained.
-Measuring convergence to ergodicity is shown in Sec. \ref{sec:mc}.
-Computation of power-law will be shown in Sec. \ref{sec:pl}.
-Summary is given in Sec. \ref{sec:sum}.